HorizenOfficial/nodetracker/README.md

 There is a prompt for an optional category.
 This allows a node operator with multiple nodes to group them together.

   * node setup
+  Update the zen.conf file and rerun setup until it completes successfully

 ### Start the tracking app
-Once setup is complete, start the tracker manually or with your system configuration or nodejs process monitor such as PM2.
+Once setup is complete, start the tracker manually or with your system configuration or nodejs process monitor such as PM2 or if you have it configured to use systemd.

   * node app